PDaneshyar/bomberman/README.md

 The time period was 5 days to complete the project.

 ## Functionality
 My game is based on the classic Bomberman and is a two player game.
 The aim is to blow up the other player until they run out of lives.

+Main functionality:

-The map is randomly generated every time.
+* The map is randomly generated every time.
-The players are able to move, destroy blocks and each other as well as collect powerups.
+* The players are able to move, destroy blocks and each other as well as collect powerups.
+* Players can enter their own names to display on screen.
-The lives and number of wins for each player are displayed on screen.
+* The lives and number of wins for each player are displayed on screen.
-The game features audio as well.
+* The game features audio as well.

 ## Planning and Implementation
 Initially the design was for the most basic requirements to be met, these were: